-Cash sickness and maternity benefits: Employed and self-employed persons with weekly earnings of £97 or more.
+Cash sickness and maternity benefits: Employed and self-employed persons with weekly earnings of £105 or more.

-Voluntary coverage for nonemployed persons younger than age 20, married women, and widows who were covered by their husband's insurance.
+Voluntary coverage for nonemployed persons younger than age 20.

-Long-term care benefit: All persons resident in Guernsey for at least 5 years, including the year immediately before the year of the claim.
+Long-term care benefit: All persons who have resided in Guernsey for at least 5 years, including the year immediately before the year of the claim.